 The weather was bright and dry so I decided to sit out on deck and watch the rugged North Icelandic coastline diminish in size while waiting for the outline of Grimsey to gradually emerge on the horizon.
 As we sailed North from the mouth of the fjord, where the night before I had been treated to sightings of a humpback whale, the ocean began to swell and roll.
 Glad that I had taken my medication before departure, I zipped up my coat, put up my hood and enjoyed the chance to sit and watch the miles of empty ocean stretching out due west ahead of me, with nothing between the rail of the boat and Greenland.

-Not unlike a small harbour somewhere in England, our arrival at Grimsey‘s quayside some 2 hours later was a brief and bustling burst of activity as the foot passengers and the few cars on board disembarked and the provisions the boat was carrying were unloaded.
-However the big difference here was the vast number of birds all around us…a carpet of terns can only describe what I saw.
+Not unlike a small harbour somewhere in England, our arrival at Grimsey‘s quayside some two hours later was a brief and bustling burst of activity as the foot passengers and the few cars on board disembarked and the cargo of provisions was unloaded.
+However the big difference here was the vast number of birds all around us — I can only describe it as a carpet of terns.

-After lunch and a quick visit to the shop (where I met a lady from England shopping for an Anglo-American reunion house-party) I set off with my guide to explore the island.
-We drove to the airport runway and crossed the line in to the Arctic circle where we duly photographed the signpost to prove it, and then took the path along the cliffs and into a photographer’s paradise…blue sea, white horses, fabulous geology, wild flowers and countless birds completely unconcerned by my presence.
-Later on we drove round to a bay, strewn with seaweed and upon closer inspection alive with wading birds completely camouflaged until I got really close.
+After lunch and a quick visit to the shop (where I met a lady from England shopping for an Anglo-American reunion house party) I set off with my guide to explore the island.
+We drove to the airport runway and crossed into the Arctic circle where we duly photographed the signpost to prove it, and then took the path along the cliffs and into a photographer’s paradise — blue sea, white horses, fabulous geology, wild flowers and countless birds completely unconcerned by my presence.
+Later we drove round to a bay, strewn with seaweed and upon closer inspection alive with wading birds completely camouflaged until I got really close.

 Julia visited Grimsey in August 2014.
 For visitors to North Iceland, day trips and longer stays to Grimsey are available by ship and/or air.
 Please contact us for more information.